 In Nova Scotia v.
 Roué, 2013 NSCA 94 the Canadian courts have been addressing the copyright in the design of the famous Canadian schooner Bluenose.
 This is the ship that graces the back of the Canadian dime.
 Certain descendants of the vessel's original designer, William J. Roué, have launched an action against the Province of Nova Scotia, claiming that the Province was infringing copyright and moral rights in the original design drawings of their ancestor, by restoring or rebuilding the Bluenose vessel which launched in 1921 and sank in 1946 and was rebuilt using the original drawings in 1963 and the Bluenose II has been owned by the Province since 1971.
 The case continues.

-and NO copyright protection
+No room in paradise, and NO copyright protection either! |

 The University of California has instigated an incentivised awareness campaign that it hopes will deter its students from illegally accessing content.
 A ‘Copyright Awareness’ page on the University’s website asks visitors to the module to take a few minutes to watch a video and then answer a few quiz questions.
 The quiz consists of a few questions which users will have an opportunity to retake it if they don’t pass. the University say passing the quiz will earn a free music download.

 Three years ago there was controversy in the UK when the government passed the Digital Economy Act, part of which included a new 'three strikes' process.
 But with that law yet to be implemented the recording industry has apparently grown tired of waiting.
 According to Torrent Freak , the major record labels are now in talks with the UK’s largest ISPs to introduce a voluntary three-strikes style anti-piracy scheme.
-At the same time, rumours are growing that the UK Government might yet still enact the three strikes part of the Act with David Cameron expected to discuss implementing the three-strikes element at a breakfast meeting for music industry execs this week - well that's according to the Sunday Times According to figures from the UK communications regulator Ofcom, over three months this year, 8.25m internet users pirated 280m music files, 52m television programmes, 29m films, 18m ebooks and 7m software files.
+At the same time, rumours are growing that the UK Government might yet still enact the three strikes part of the Act with David Cameron expected to discuss implementing the three-strikes element at a breakfast meeting for music industry execs this week - well that's according to the Sunday Times.
+According to figures from the UK communications regulator Ofcom, over three months this year, 8.25m internet users pirated 280m music files, 52m television programmes, 29m films, 18m ebooks and 7m software files.

 The Bombay High Court has refused injunctive relief to script writers Salim Khan and Javed Akhtar, who claimed the new film 'Zanjeer', a remake of the hit Amitabh Bachchan-starrer of the same name infringed their copyrights.
 The Court pointed to the delay in filing the claim and other legal papers, as well as a clear claim for monetary compensation against producer Prakash Mehra, as reasons to refuse to stay the release of the film, which is slated to hit screens.
 As I posted this blog, news broke that script writers Salim Khan and Javed Akthar had arrived at a financial settlement with producers, paving way for release of the remake of the movie this Friday.